mwittig/npm-license-crawler/README.md

 * `--start directory-path`: path to the directory the license search should start from.
     If omitted the current working directory is assumed.

+* `--exclude directory-path`: path to a directory to be excluded (and its subdirectories) from the search.

 * `--unknown`: show only licenses that can't be determined or have been guessed.

 * `--dependencies`: show only third-party licenses, i.e., only list the dependencies defined in package.json.